1/5 To A Percent

 Method 1, division, works because division inherently reveals the decimal equivalent of a fraction.
 Multiplying this decimal by 100 scales the decimal to represent the fraction as parts out of 100—the definition of a percentage.

 Method 3, proportions, leverages the concept of equivalent ratios.
-The proportion we set up establishes a relationship between the fraction and its percentage equivalent.
+Which means the proportion we set up establishes a relationship between the fraction and its percentage equivalent.
 Solving the proportion directly finds the percentage value that maintains this equivalent relationship.

 Applying the Knowledge: Real-World Examples